cocomine/NekoGPT/README.md

 NekoGPT is a neko girl!
 Welcome to chat with me!
 You can also set up this discord robot by yourself.

+**🚧IMPORTANT NOTICE: This discord bot has stopped maintenance due to a major dependent library ceasing maintenance.🚧**

 Invite me: https://nekogpt.cocomine.cc/ <br>
 *Power by ChatGPT3*
 <hr>